Skip to main content

 • Dr Violeta Moreno-Lax Convened the MAPS Project – International Conference: Conflicting Responses to Refugees and Migrants in Covid-19 Europe, hosted by Queen Mary University of London (UK), on 11 December 2020.

-• Dr Violeta Moreno-Lax was Invited Speaker on: ‘A Model Instrument for an Emergency Evacuation Visa: Follow Up’, at the International Bar Association2020 Annual Virtual Meeating, hosted by the International Bar Association (virtually), on 26 November 2020.
+• Dr Violeta Moreno-Lax was Invited Speaker on: ‘A Model Instrument for an Emergency Evacuation Visa: Follow Up’, at the International Bar Association2020 Annual Virtual Meeting, hosted by the International Bar Association (virtually), on 26 November 2020.

 • Dr Violeta Moreno-Lax was discussant at the GLOBMIG Seminar Changing Trends of EU Migration Law and Governance, hosted by Université Catholique de Louvain (Belgium), on 17 November 2020.